 This course fulfills the Cultural and Global Place requirement in the General Education Curriculum.

 This course is a survey of the history of wind band music.
 The course will look at the origins of the wind band literature from Mozart to the modern day.
-Prerequisite: ENG 112.
+Prerequisite: ENG 112 or WRI 118.